viridia/quill/README.md

 Quill manages views and templates on three different levels:

-- `ViewTemplates` are application-level components that "react" when their dependencies change.
+- _View templates_ are application-level components that "react" when their dependencies change.
   If you have every used `React.js`, a `ViewTemplate` is the equivalent of a React `Component`.
-- `Views` are lower-level constructs that generate the basic ECS building blocks of a UI, such as entities and components.
+- _Views_ are lower-level constructs that generate the basic ECS building blocks of a UI, such as entities and components.
 Views understand incremental updates: how to patch an ECS hierarchy to make modifications without re-constructing the whole tree.
-- "display nodes" are the actual renderable ECS entities created by the views.
+- _Display nodes_ are the actual renderable ECS entities created by the views.

 Every `ViewTemplate` has a method called `create` which is called when the template is first spawned, and which is called again each time the display needs to update.
 It's important to